What is Hand-Foot-and-Mouth Disease?

 Symptoms can be annoying at the very least, and painful, in a bad case.
 Fever and a sore throat tend to be the earliest manifestations of the virus.
 These initial symptoms are usually followed by a rash on the palms of the hands and the soles of the feet, along with the rash on the legs, buttocks, and elbows.
 HFMD is also characterized by blisters that look like cold sores on the back part of the mouth and tongue.

 It’s often these mouth sores that give children the most trouble because it makes swallowing very painful.
-“We tell parents that they have to make sure to keep the children hydrated,” Dr. Hernandez-Chin says.

 While most HFMD cases are mild and uneventful, there can be complications.
 The blistery rash can get infected and there have been rare cases of viral or “aseptic” meningitis, encephalitis (inflammation of the brain) and a polio-like paralysis.
 The Centers for Disease Control and Prevention has also reported fingernail and toenail loss within a few weeks of the disease onset, though doctors don’t know if this can be directly attributed to HFMD.